 American Kettlebell Swings

 - Assume the same starting position as the Russian kettlebell swing.
-You may want to select a lighter kettlebell since the American version uses an increased range of motion.
+You may want to select a lighter kettlebell, as well, since the American version employs an increased range of motion.

 - Just as with the Russian version, bend your knees slightly, lean forward, and swing the kettlebell upward using an explosive hip extension movement.